VisarDomi/content-enhancer/README.md

 - load all the chapters in a long strip format

 ## TODO:
-- add ytboob, e-hentai, and 1stkissmanga to the list -> how easy is it to implement using OOP?
+- add ytboob, and 1stkissmanga to the list -> implementing exhentai was not so easy
 - save/load the position of the search results
 - add gifs to the Features subheading